-- 1 concern; 2 (2) Collecting materials bearing on the history of black 3 Arkansans from the earliest times; 4 (3) Encouraging historical work and research in the background 5 of black Arkansans to help the young citizens of the state appreciate their 6 heritage; and 7 (4) Performing work in relation to the history of black 8 Arkansans.
-9 10 SECTION 110.
-Arkansas Code § 13-3-203(b)(1), concerning adoption of 11 rules by the Black History Commission of Arkansas, is amended to read as 12 follows: 13 The Black History Commission of Arkansas shall adopt and may 14 modify rules and bylaws for the conduct of its business, subject to the 15 approval of the Arkansas History Commission Director of the Department of 16 Arkansas Heritage.
-17 18 SECTION 111.
-Arkansas Code § 13-3-204(a), concerning the function, 19 power, and duty of the Black History Commission of Arkansas, is amended to 20 read as follows: 21 (a) It shall be the function, power, and duty of the Black History 22 Commission of Arkansas to assist the Arkansas History Commission and the 23 Arkansas State Archives to: 24 (1) Collect, classify, and preserve, through the making of 25 photographic copies or by other means, records, manuscripts, maps, diaries, 26 letters, war service records, journals, and papers of historical value, 27 pertaining to the black race in Arkansas and black Arkansans; 28 (2) Collect and preserve portraits, photographs, sketches, 29 drawings, and other likenesses of eminent black Arkansans and historic - places, houses, buildings, and scenes involving the black race in Arkansas;
+- l concern; - 2 (2) Collecting materials bearing on the history of black - 3 Arkansans from the earliest times; - 4 (3) Encouraging historical work and research in the background - 5 of black Arkansans to help the young citizens of the state appreciate their - 6 heritage; and - 7 (4) Performing work in relation to the history of black - 8 Arkansans.

-(3) Select and publish any papers, research, and other source material on the contribution of the black race in Arkansas history which it - material on the contribution of the black race in Arkansas history which it shall deem appropriate and funds will permit; - 34 (4) Build up and maintain a reference library of the source 35 material on the black race in Arkansas history; and
+- SECTION 110.
+Arkansas Code § 13-3-203(b)(1), concerning adoption of - 11 rules by the Black History Commission of Arkansas, is amended to read as - 12 follows: - 13 (b)(1) The Black History Commission of Arkansas shall adopt and may - 14 modify rules and bylaws for the conduct of its business, subject to the - 15 approval of the Arkansas History Commission Director of the Department of - 16 Arkansas Heritage.

-(5) Cooperate with, and receive the cooperation of, any
+- SECTION 111.
+Arkansas Code § 13-3-204(a), concerning the function, - 19 power, and duty of the Black History Commission of Arkansas, is amended to - 20 read as follows: - 21 (a) It shall be the function, power, and duty of the Black History - 22 Commission of Arkansas to assist the Arkansas History Commission and the - 23 Arkansas State Archives to: - 24 (1) Collect, classify, and preserve, through the making of - 25 photographic copies or by other means, records, manuscripts, maps, diaries, - letters, war service records, journals, and papers of historical value, - 27 pertaining to the black race in Arkansas and black Arkansans; - 28 (2) Collect and preserve portraits, photographs, sketches, - 29 drawings, and other likenesses of eminent black Arkansans and historic - 30 places, houses, buildings, and scenes involving the black race in Arkansas; - 31 (3) Select and publish any papers, research, and other source - 32 material on the contribution of the black race in Arkansas history which it - 33 shall deem appropriate and funds will permit; - 34 (4) Build up and maintain a reference library of the source - 35 material on the black race in Arkansas history; and - 36 (5) Cooperate with, and receive the cooperation of, any